Remarketing is a big deal for a good reason: it’s highly effective at increasing conversions.

 - Test your creative – test your call-to-action (CTA), images, text, and headlines to see which version earns the most click-throughs

 - Use frequency capping – this will limit the number of times a user sees your ads each day.
 This will also need to be tested – you don’t want to fall into the annoying category, but you do want maximize exposure.
 A low cap could severely limit the number of interested customers who see your ad

 - Combine different interest categories – Google allows you a lot of leeway when it comes to the categories you can target.
 For example, you can try different cookie lengths.
 Try showing ads to people that visited between 7 and 30 days ago and people that visited 30 to 60 days ago.

 - Set up conversion tracking in Google Analytics to track how well your ads are converting

-How to Create Remarketing Lists: Create Your Own
+How to Create Remarketing Audiences: Create Your Own

 These days, remarketing is one of those tactics you can’t afford to not use.
 Make a list of the goals that you want users to complete and target those who were “this close” to meeting them.